Edward the Black Prince: Death

 Edward was buried in Canterbury Cathedral on 29September.
-His funeral and the design of his tomb were conducted in accordance to the directions dictated in his will.
-It has a bronze effigy beneath a tester depicting the Holy Trinity with his heraldic achievements – his surcoat, helmet, shield and gauntlets – hung over the tester; they have since been replaced with replicas; the originals now reside in a glass-fronted cabinet within the cathedral.
-His epitaph, inscribed around his effigy, is in French; one frequently quoted English translation reads (in part):
+His funeral and the design of his tomb were made according to his will's instructions.
+It has a bronze effigy beneath a tester depicting the Holy Trinity with his heraldic achievements—his surcoat, helmet, shield and gauntlets—hung over the tester.
+They have since been replaced with replicas; the originals now reside in a glass-fronted cabinet within the cathedral.
+His epitaph, inscribed around his effigy, is in French; one English translation reads, in part:

 Such as thou art, sometime was I.

 Such as I am, such shalt thou be.